flare-foundation/docs/docs/user/automatic-claiming.md

 !!! note "Overview of autoclaiming functionality"

-    For an overview of what is available for the entire autoclaiming feature, see [Automatic Claiming](../tech/automatic-claiming.md) in the Concepts section.
+    For an overview of what is available for the entire autoclaiming feature, see [Automatic Claiming](../tech/automatic-claiming.md) in the Flare Fundamentals section.

 ## Prerequisite